RFNOACH/GTM-engineer-ScyllaDB-interview/README.md

 ## The Dry Run — Seeing Output Without Sending Anything

-This is important: **no real messages are ever sent.** Everything runs in simulation mode.
+This is important: **no real messages are  sent.** Everything runs in simulation mode.
+To actually send messages in production you would need to add a LinkedIn API node or an email node (like Gmail or SendGrid) as an extra step at the end.

 Here's what the dry run produces: